rodnaph/rodnaph.github.io/_posts/2015-01-26-jquery-ui-on-year-month-change-gotcha.md

-Today involved fixing a bug where I have a some date fields that use the **datepicker** component from jQuery UI, and I've added some helper links next to them when you can set the year to 3, 6 12, etc months in the future.
+Today involved fixing a bug where I have a some date fields that use the **datepicker** component from jQuery UI, and I've added some helper links next to them when you can set the date to 3, 6 12, etc months in the future.
 The bug reported was that these links only work the _second time_ they are clicked.
 Hmmm...